Trauma Informed Dentistry

 Introduction

-Welcome to this guide for dental professionals.
+Welcome to this Trauma Informed Dentistry and Adverse Childhood Experiences (ACE) guide for dental professionals.

 This document contains information, advice, hints and tips for professionals working directly with adults and adolescents who may have histories or current experiences of trauma or abuse.